|Architectural style||Neoclassical, Palladian|

 The Burning of Washington incident took place in 1814.
 It was an attack during the War of 1812 between British and United States of America.
 British force led by Major General Robert Ross occupied Washington, D.C., and british troops set fire to many public buildings, including the White House.
 The building was completely destroyed by the charring caused by fire.

 Reconstruction of building began immediately after the attack.

 During James Monroe’s (5th president) administration, construction of White House continued after the fire attack with the addition of the semi-circular portico designed by Hoban.
 South portico in 1824 and the North portico in 1829.

 The south portico of the White House is shows similar architecture as of Château de Rastignac, designed by Mathurin Salat.
 The Château de Rastignac is a neoclassical style country house located in La Bachellerie, France.

 The Oval Office is the official office of the President of the United States.
 It is located in the West Wing of the White House Complex.

-A fireplace and paintings are in front side of the office desk in north direction.
+A fireplace and paintings are on the front side of the office desk in the north direction.

 East door opens to the Rose Garden.